 During the year, Aberdeen City Council, in partnership with Big Issue eBikes launched an electric bike hire scheme in the city.
-Big Issue E- Bikes are available in 40 locations across the city and aim to make shorter journeys easier and affordable.
+Big Issue E-Bikes are available in 40 locations across the city and aim to make shorter journeys easier and affordable.
 The scheme will also have a positive impact on our environment.

-The City Voice survey found that 16.8% of people in the Central Locality had cycled in the last year compared to the citywide average of 14.8%.
+The City Voice survey found that 16.8% of people in the Central Locality regularly cycled compared to the citywide average of 14.8%.
 People in the Central Locality are most likely to cycle regularly in the city.